NYC has been excluded from more than $2.5 billion in state aid to make up for the cost of charter schools!

 Comments are disabled for this post

-December 17, 2020 in Testimonies & Comments, Uncategorized by
+February 14, 2022 in Campaigns, Testimonies & Comments, Uncategorized, Updates by

 Comments are disabled for this post